Scientific Name

 Description

-Haworthia cooperi var. picturata is a dwarf stemless succulent that may grow vigorously into large clumps.
-This variety of Haworthia cooperi has much rounding or squatness to the pale yellowish-green leaves.
-The leaves are variable even in the same rosette.
-The inflorescence is a simple, lax raceme bearing about 20 flowers, of which four may be open at a time.
-The flowers are white with a hint of pink and appear in late spring and early summer.
+Haworthia cooperi var. picturata is a small stemless succulent that may grow vigorously into a large clump.
+This variety of Haworthia cooperi has much rounding or squatness to the pale yellowish-green leaves that are variable even in the same rosette.

 Hardiness